beartype/beartype/README.rst

    ‘int’ makes integer from pointer without a cast [-Werror=int-conversion]
    cc1: some warnings being treated as errors

-You know how in high-level dynamically `duck-typed <duck typing_>`__ languages that everyone should use instead like Python_ and Ruby_ the interpreter performs no such validation at any interpretation phase but instead permits any arbitrary values to be passed to or returned from any function or method?
+You know how in high-level `duck-typed <duck typing_>`__ languages that everyone should use instead like Python_ and Ruby_, the interpreter performs no such validation at any interpretation phase but instead permits any arbitrary values to be passed to or returned from any function or method?
-*Right.*

 .. code-block:: shell-session